 Poodles are the seventh most popular dog breed in the U.S., according to the American Kennel Club.
 This dog is proud, active, and intelligent with a certain dignity and elegance about him.
 Very obedient and easily trained, the poodle is widely accepted as being good with kids and other pets.

-Purebred poodles come in three sizes: standard, miniature and toy.
+Purebred poodles come in three sizes: standard, miniature, and toy.
 So it's no surprise that poodle mixes come in all shapes and sizes as well.
-Many of the common hybrids, which are mixes of two purebred dogs, can even be registered with the AKC Canine Partners division.
-These crossbred designer dogs are popular because they combine the best of both breeds.
+Many of the common poodle mixes, which are hybrids of two purebred dogs, can even be registered with the AKC Canine Partners division.
+Crossbred poodle mix dogs, sometimes called designer dog breeds, are popular because they usually inherit the dominate personality traits of each individual breed.
+The result is the best of both breeds.